[email protected] | 020 8935 5160

 Here we give you three examples of how much we charged to undertake three fairly standard topographical surveys.
 The topographical survey costs quoted included a site survey and producing a topographical survey drawing in CAD and PDF format.

 Please note that the surveying costs quoted are heavily based on the distance to the site.
-Our travel costs are charged from our office in Leigh-on-Sea, Essex.
+Our travel costs are quoted from our offices in Essex and London and we operate across the UK.
+See our full coverage here.

 Residential Site